seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 You shall not stir out of your house to-day.

 **CAESAR**
-Caesar shall forth: the things that threaten’d me
+Caesar shall forth: the things that threaten'd me
-Ne’er look’d but on my back; when they shall see
+Ne'er look'd but on my back; when they shall see
 The face of Caesar, they are vanished.

 **CALPURNIA**